homermultitext/hmt-authlists/README.md

 You can use the included scala script to find the highest numbered identifier used in each collection.
 Requires [scala](http://www.scala-lang.org/) and [sbt](http://www.scala-sbt.org/).
 (If you're using the 2017 HMT project editor's VM, these are already installed.)

-Start by opening an sbt console:
+From a terminal in this directory, start by opening an sbt console:

     sbt console